RikkiGibson/DreamPotato/compatibility.md

 Statuses:
 - 🟢 No issues or virtually unnoticeable issues
-- 🟡 but has issues
+- 🟡 Playable but has issues
 - 🔴 Unplayable/broken

 ## Commercial Games